Alfresco/docs-alfresco/content-accelerator/latest/configure/actions.md

 13. Copy the Client ID.
 14. In the bulk upload config, paste the Client ID into the 'Gmail Client Id' textbox.

-**Note:** you can always get back to your Client ID by going to the Credentials section.
+>**Note:** You can always get back to your Client ID by going to the Credentials section.

 ##### Configuration Options for Ingest from Gmail